AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 4: Social Media Content Calendar → AI Generates Posts → Auto-Schedule

-The manual version: You (or your "social media person") spends 3–4 hours/week researching topics, writing copy, creating images, and scheduling posts across LinkedIn, Instagram, and Twitter.
+The manual version has a consistency problem baked into it.
+You or your "social media person" spends 3–4 hours/week researching topics, writing copy, creating images, and scheduling posts across LinkedIn, Instagram, and Twitter.
+Then you miss a week because something came up, and then two weeks, and then you've lost the algorithm momentum you'd built.

 The automated version: